nkrusch/SpaceLaunchOne/docs/privacy_policy.md

 End user should review each library's privacy policy for details of data collected by 3rd parties.

-By using the application you consent to policies and terms set forth by the owner of this application, and the owners of the 3rd party libraries.
+By using the application the user consents to policies and terms set forth by the owner of this application, and the owners of the 3rd party libraries.

 Last Updated: February 8, 2019